 The mentors are sourced from various civic departments.
 Staff mentors have included General Managers and senior leaders in the organization.
 Mentees are drawn from participating immigrant professional networks and ISO’s.

-The office of Equal Employment Opportunity Program (EEO), Human Resources provides overall coordination of the program, including meetings and on-going communication with IECBC.
+The Department of Human Resources provides overall coordination of the program, including meetings and on-going communication with IECBC.

 IEC-BC coordinates mentor-mentee matches, as well as pre-program and post-program evaluation.